skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 She offers them a new task: To go to the Dwarves and offer them a truce.
 She is prepared to offer them control of the mountain in exchange for their aid in repelling Mordan.
-The mountain, being pissed off and errupting, is not the prize it was just a few weeks before.
+The mountain, being pissed off and erupting, is not the prize it was just a few weeks before.
 But the Dwarves came to claim it, and it's all she has to bargain with.